Ferryville Ordinance Chapter 7

 7.18 ASSESSMENT OF SEWER SERVICE CHARGES

-infiltration/inflow.
-This extraneous flow cannot be directly attributed to any user.
-The average
+extraneous flow cannot be directly attributed to any user.
+The average residential

 7.19 VOLUME CHARGES